Dulles District Supervisor Matthew F. Letourneau

 About Supervisor Letourneau

 Supervisor Letourneau is originally from central Massachusetts, which explains his love for Boston’s sports teams.
 He was a cum laude graduate of The Catholic University of America in Washington D.C., where he met his wife Margaret.
-They have four children – Patrick, Emily, Brendan, and Caitlin, reside in Little River Commons in Chantilly, and attend Corpus Christi Catholic Parish in Stone Ridge.
+They have four children – Patrick, Emily, Brendan, and Caitlin, and they reside in Little River Commons in Chantilly.
+They attend Corpus Christi Catholic Parish in Stone Ridge.
+For many years, he has served as a volunteer coach for Loudoun South Little League and for South Loudoun Basketball.